Baker Woods Preserve StoryBook Trail

 We need your feedback!

 Baker Woods Preserve StoryBook Trail is made possible by a grant from 5 Healthy Towns.
 Help us report back on this project by sharing your experience.
 Scan the QR code while on the trail to leave your thoughts and be entered into a monthly drawing to win an animal finger puppet and seasonal book!
 Or, send your comments to firstname.lastname@example.org.

 Prepare for the Trail

 Use the bathroom.
 Baker Woods is a nature preserve, an area of land where Washtenaw County Parks & Recreation Commission strives to protect and conserve the flora and fauna in the area.
 This means there are no available bathrooms or electricity on the site.

 Prepare for bugs!
-We recommend families use their preferred bug repellant product.
-Also, when you walk is finished take a moment to check shoes and clothing for unwanted passengers.
+We recommend families use their preferred bug repellent product.
+Also, when your walk is finished take a moment to check shoes and clothing for unwanted passengers.

 Wear sturdy, close-toed shoes.
 The StoryBook Trail at Baker Woods Preserve is on a newly cut path so there may be places where roots and rocks are in the way.
 Also, storms may sometimes blow branched across the path.
 Wearing sturdy shoes means everyone will be ready for what you find!